Software and IT Services

 - Development of mobile applications, software, and digital content, by leveraging the support provided by the government through the Vive Digital and Apps.co programs intended to promote and expand the creation of businesses based on the use of ICTs.

-- Creation of software factories, taking advantage of the critical mass of systems engineers and other related professionals who have been, or are being, prepared with high educational standards.
+- Creation of software factories, taking advantage of the critical mass of qualified systems engineers and other professionals in related careers who have graduated -or are still learning- with high educational standards.

-- Software applications maintenance for companies in different industries, as well as implementation of operations that provide complete remote infrastructure management services.
+- Software application maintenance for companies in different industries, as well as implementation of operations that provide comprehensive remote infrastructure management services.